tahmed-bd/adaptive-bitrate-streaming-test/README.md

 # Adaptive Web Streaming Player Benchmark Tool

 Dash player is an open source adaptive web streaming player.
 This project makes a benchmarking tool for the player.

 ## How to run project

+* Change the credential of database in `ams-backend/db.js` file
+* Run database schemas provided in `db_schema` folder
+* To build dash-benchmark run

+        `npm run build`

+* In chrome browser, click `Load unpacked extension` and then use the `dash-backend/out` folder for the extension to collect memory load of the tab.
-To run the project, execute the command in dash-benchmark and ams-backend folders with from each folder.
+* To run the project, execute the command in dash-benchmark and ams-backend folders with from each folder.

         `npm run start`